watermelonvault/Melon_booster/README.md

 - download the latest [release](https://github.com/watermelonvault/Melon_booster/releases/tag/V.1)
 - note:
-  if you have SSD as C drive use the Melon-booster-ssd.exe if you have HDD as C drive use the Melon-booster-hdd.exe
+  if you have SSD as C drive use the Melon-booster-ssd.exe /if you have HDD as C drive use the Melon-booster-hdd.exe
 - double click on the application & wait for the restart of pc
 - done✔